Uses of Dental Veneers

 Advantages of IPS Empress Esthetic veneers:

-- Treats cosmetic flaws like tooth discoloration, gaps, crooked or uneven teeth, stains, and chipped or cracked teeth
+- Treats cosmetic flaws like tooth discoloration, gaps, crooked or uneven teeth, stains, and chipped teeth

 - Strong materials and high standards